-The EEO Rule requires broadcasters to develop and use for each full-time job vacancy a variety of recruitment sources that can be reasonably expected, collectively, to reach "the entire community."
-"A broadcaster may widely disseminate job postings through any combination of methods sufficient to ensure that its recruitment efforts are inclusive."
 For purposes of this outreach requirement, the definition of "community" is left to a licensee's good faith discretion, but the licensee should consider "community" as encompassing, at a minimum, its community of license.
-Depending upon the technical coverage of the station, the geographic scope of its marketing, promotional and advertising practices, Nielsen and Arbitron market definitions, and the locations of locally-based community groups which have requested to be given notice of job vacancies, "community" may for a particular station also include the entire county in which the station is licensed as well as the Arbitron market and Metropolitan Statistical Area ("MSA") in the case of counties located in an MSA.
+Depending upon the technical coverage of the station, the geographic scope of its marketing, promotional and advertising practices, Nielsen and Arbitron market definitions, and the locations of locally-based community groups which have requested notice of job vacancies, "community" may for a particular station also include the entire county in which the station is licensed.
+For radio stations, "community" may also include the Arbitron market and Metropolitan Statistical Area ("MSA") to which they are assigned, and for television stations, the Neilsen DMA to which they are assigned.
 To minimize the risk of second guessing by third parties and the Commission, stations should use as geographically broad a definition of "community" as is realistic for the particular station and its operations.